Vyral/christal-johnson/_posts/2022-04-01-a-couple-recent-clients-share-their-experience.md

 Today I’m having a quick visit with Mr. and Mrs. Robinson about their experience working with my team:

 *"I’ve never bought a home before.
 That’s a little bit scary.
 It was nice to have all my questions answered.
-It was very easy, and I felt very confident in the information I was getting.”*&nbsp;
+It was very easy, and I felt very confident in the information I was getting.”*

 They mentioned: *"We really enjoyed the house-buying process.
 I’ve heard it can be anxiety-filled, but I didn’t feel that.”*